 Over the years, greenwashing tactics have gotten more sophisticated.
-As pressure has mounted, companies have begun making creative use of research to appear more “green” than they are.
+As pressure has mounted, companies have begun using research creatively to appear more “green” than they are.

 Misrepresenting carbon offsetting is one example of greenwashing.
 High-polluting corporations like airlines rely on carbon offsetting to reduce emissions they can’t currently cut down (like carbon generated from flights).

 Offsetting claims can go awry when companies rely on low-quality or unverified projects that don’t actually remove or avoid carbon emissions as claimed.
 This results in unmet goals and misrepresented progress, which is harmful to businesses, stakeholders, and the environment as a whole.

 There are many other examples of greenwashing that involve varying degrees of deception on the company's part.
 We’ll cover common examples below, with each category inspired by the degrees of the greenwashing study mentioned earlier.

 Some companies may willfully avoid the truth or make claims that are blatantly false.
 This can include using false certifications or knowingly providing falsified data to regulators.
 Glaring acts of greenwashing will take much more effort in the future as regulations begin to come down the pipeline.

 The Volkswagen emissions scandal is an extreme example of intentional greenwashing.
 Volkswagen falsely advertised that their diesel cars were low-emission vehicles.
 They sold 590,000 of these vehicles, including models 2009 to 2016, with “defeat devices” installed.
 These devices were created to cheat on federal emissions tests.